linuxconsole-org/ydfs/README.md

 # About Ydfs 3.0

-This new branch is designed to use modern tools such as :
+This new (expermiental) branch is designed to use modern tools such as :

 * Systemd (TODO)
 * Wayland (TODO)